Wounded Warrior Project Programs

 Recent Successes and Current Challenges

-WWP establishes quarterly KPIs (Key Performance Indicators) to gage the effectiveness of all programs and services.
-Examples of recent successes (Fiscal Year 2013) include:
+WWP establishes quarterly KPIs (Key Performance Indicators) to gage the effectiveness of all 20 programs and services.
+Examples of recent nationwide successes (Fiscal Year 2015 ending September 30, 2015) include:

 - More than 78,000 registered Alumni received access to over 20 free programs and services.

 - Project Odyssey retreats served more than 2,600 warriors, their families, and caregivers helping them overcome challenges related to combat stress.
 98% of participants said they will seek out or continue mental health support as a result of their Project Odyssey experience.

 - 19,897 warriors, caregivers, and their families served through WWP Physical Health and Wellness programs.
 97% of participants said they will seek out sport and recreation opportunities in their community.